Theatre Funding: Complete Guide

 General Funding Resources

-A free website that provides details on funding and finance opportunities, alongside tools and resources for charities.
+A free website that provides details on funding and finance opportunities, alongside training courses and networking events.

 The national membership organisation for the public arts, cultural education and creative industries helps bridge the gap between commercial companies and publicly funded cultural organisations to ensure creative excellence.